PFTL/website_articles/articles/39_use_arduino_with_python.md

 !!! warning
     If you already established communication with the board from another application, such as the Serial Monitor of the Arduino IDE, you will probably get an error saying the resource is busy.
 Close any application communicating with the board and start again

-Two important things in the simple code above.
+Two important things in the sample code above.
 First, you should replace ``COM4`` by the serial port you got earlier.
 The second, the baud rate is given by the Arduino program we developed in the previous sections.
 We could have programmed the Arduino to work at 9600, and there is no a-priory way of knowing.
 You are left to the documentation of the hardware to know what is the proper baud rate to communicate.
 Not even the serial monitor of the Arduino IDE can pick it up automatically.

 And now, to the juicy part.
 Let's switch on and off an LED: